ITRUSST/ITRUSST.github.io/about.md

 ## Our organization
-FUNdamental is an international organization with members from research, industry, and regulatory bodies, all working towards the safe, effective, and replicable application of transcranial focused ultrasound for neuromodulation.
+ITRUSST is an international organization with members from research, industry, and regulatory bodies, all working towards the safe, effective, and replicable application of transcranial focused ultrasound for neuromodulation.

 ## Our purpose
 FUNdamental aims to facilitate the development of guidelines and standardization for the application of ultrasonic neuromodulation in humans.